Mochimochi07/simple_pipeline/README.md

-This is my pokemon pipeline for the ETL process. i kinda liked going back to my old days of statistics for gaming. yeah. its kinda nice going for DataScience. its a good try for me to do things for a moment. if you see things clearly i like to used print and also pandas as a view.
+This is my pokemon pipeline for the ETL process. i kinda liked going back to my old days of statistics for gaming. yeah. its kinda nice going for DataScience. its a good try for me to do little things for the moment. if you see things clearly i like to used print and also pandas as a view.

 ## API